IsusRamzy/UseLinuxBTW/README.md

 I liked the idea, I made something like this, and called it 'I Use Linux BTW', or UseLinuxBTW.
 With `i`, `use`, `linux`, and `btw`, you can output anything from A-Z and spaces.

+## How to Install
+- Download `main.py`
+- Run the file then add the path of the code to the command. something like `python3 main.py code.linuxbtw`